Summary

 - NATIVE PLANT GARDENS

-Our newest Native Plant Garden will be welcomed at the HEAL Project Farm this April, along with a Talking Circle!
-The Talking Circle will provide a physical space through which people can connect with the land, each other, and Native history and culture.
+Our Native Plant Garden at the HEAL Project Farm began in 2025, with help from your donations!
+The garden and Talking Circle are providing provide a physical space through which people can connect with the land, each other, and Native history and culture.

 - NATIVE CRAFT WORKSHOPS